graphsense/DW-VA-Taxonomy/README.md

 	  default_language: en

-Further it defines a number of concepts that are linked with each other through [broader](https://www.w3.org/2009/08/skos-reference/skos.html#broader) and [narrower](https://www.w3.org/2009/08/skos-reference/skos.html#narrower) relations and therefore form a hierarchical strucuture.
-The `seeAlso`relation can be used for referencing external defintion sources.
+Further it defines a number of concepts that are linked with each other through [broader](https://www.w3.org/2009/08/skos-reference/skos.html#broader) and [narrower](https://www.w3.org/2009/08/skos-reference/skos.html#narrower) relations and therefore form a hierarchical structure.
+The `seeAlso`relation can be used for referencing external definition sources.

 	exchange:
 	  id: exchange